Service Fees

 Common Types of Service Fees

-- Maintenance Fee: A monthly or annual charge just for keeping the account open.
+- Maintenance Fee: A monthly or annual charge just for keeping the account open and accessible.

-- Inactivity Fee: A charge if you do not place a certain number of trades per quarter.
+- Inactivity Fee: A charge applied if you do not place a certain number of trades per quarter or month.

-- Wire/Transfer Fee: Charged for moving money in or out (especially international wires).
+- Wire/Transfer Fee: Charged for moving money in or out of the account, especially for international or expedited wires.

-- Paper Statement Fee: A charge for mailing physical documents instead of using PDFs.
+- Paper Statement Fee: A charge for mailing physical documents instead of providing them electronically via PDF.

-- Reorganization Fee: Charged if a stock you own undergoes a split or merger (common in some discount brokerages).
+- Reorganization Fee: Charged if a stock you own undergoes a corporate action like a split or merger (common in some discount brokerages).

 How to Avoid Service Fees